 The shoreline walk continues onto the state highway and the start of the Trafalgar walk/cycleway at the junction of State Highway 6 and Trafalgar St. Across the road, Kinzett Terrace was once part of Trafalgar Park, having been reclaimed for use as a railway station which was never built.
 It was separated from the Park by the construction in 1987 of State Highway 6, which now forms its southern boundary.

 Dance to the music of time

-The roundabout, an important gateway for the city, is the site for a sculpture by one of New Zealand's foremost artists, Terry Stringer.
+At the junction with Kinzett Terrace, an important gateway for the city, is a sculpture by one of New Zealand's foremost artists, Terry Stringer.
 The work is a 5.5-metre, bronze sculpture on a 2 metre base entitled "Dance to the music of Time".
 It reflects the four seasons and references the importance of horticulture, aquaculture and the wine industry to the development of Nelson.
 To the east Summer picks fruit, Autumn harvests grapes, west has a kete of fish, and a hidden profile of a child representing spring reminds us of the importance of our future generations.
 The sculpture is sensitive to the site, with the entire shape reminiscent of a large sea bird, while the natural green patination complements the landscape.

 Do you have a story about this subject?
 Find out how to add one here.